A Message from the Principal

 Dear Melzer Families and Visitors:

-Welcome to our 2017-2018 school year and thank you for your interest and involvement in Melzer.
+Welcome to another exctiing school year and thank you for your interest and involvement in Melzer.
 We offer an inclusive, diverse learning environment for all students (there are 31 languages represented within our 480-member student body!)

 Students at Melzer are challenged daily with a rigorous and balanced core program, emphasizing not only academic content but also 21st -century learning skills, such as collaboration and critical thinking.
-We are excited this year about the addition of the Eureka Math as our core math program, and we’ll continue to incorporate rich vocabulary into writing across the content areas, ensuring that we are creating crafty writers and readers.
+We are excited this year about contiuing to develop inqury-based units of study for social science as well as integrating more STEM-based units of study in science.
+We will continue to use Eureka Math as our core math program, as well as incorporate rich vocabulary into writing across the content areas, ensuring that we are creating crafty writers and readers.

 Melzer also stands out in its commitment to multi-age classrooms: students in 1st, 3rd, and 5th grades loop with their teacher to the next grade level.
 That means that on the first day of each school year, our teachers already have great insight into half the class's academic, social, and emotional characteristics, and can use this information to plan for instruction at students’ readiness levels.
 We also often notice significant gains among students from the lower grade level in each classroom due to teachers’ high expectations and the influence of their older peers who often act as mentors.